 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. - b.
+Show on site plans, if any.
+The baseball field is primarily accessed from SW 16th Street and SW Kelly Avenue.
+No new driveways, parking areas, or expansion of existing parking areas are proposed by the project. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop? - c.
+If not, what is the approximate distance to the nearest transit stop?
+Yes, the site is served by Twin Transit's Red bus line, with a bus stop located at 16th & Market adjacent to the WF West campus. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?

+The project will not increase or decrease the number of existing parking spaces at the school campus.

-- d.
+d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private). - e.
+If so, generally describe (indicate whether public or private).

+No transportation improvements are proposed by the project.

+e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
-If so, generally describe. - f.
+If so, generally describe.

+No, the proposal will not use or occur in the immediate vicinity of water, rail, or air transportation.

+f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
-What data or transportation models were used to make these estimates? - g.
+What data or transportation models were used to make these estimates?

+The completed project is not anticipated to generate additional vehicular trips.

+- g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
-If so, generally describe. - h.
+If so, generally describe.
+No, the proposal will not interfere with, affect, or be affected by the movement of agricultural and forest products on nearby roads or streets. - h.
 Proposed measures to reduce or control transportation impacts, if any:

+No transportation impacts are anticipated, no measures are proposed.